Design Tips for How to Get a Shaker-Style Kitchen

 Another cost consideration: since Shaker cabinets are considered “timeless”, if you invest in them today, you can save money in the future if you ever want to update your kitchen’s look.

-White Painted Cabinets Are Popular.
-Shaker cabinets are perfect for the white kitchen look.
+Shaker cabinets are perfect if you want a white kitchen.
 White is associated with simplicity, cleanliness and purity — all characteristics of the Shakers.

-While Shaker kitchen cabinets can be painted any color, simple white also has lasting popularity.
+While Shaker kitchen cabinets can be painted any color however, simple white also has lasting popularity.

 And because Shaker kitchen cabinets are simple, they also work well with today’s professional grade appliances.